7 Best Home Security Systems of 2025 | Reviewed and Tested by Experts

 10M+

 That said, one size doesn’t fit all.
 SimpliSafe might not be the best choice if you’ve got a big property to cover (ADT might suit you better) or if you want cutting-edge smart home devices (hello, Vivint).
-And if you’re after a budget-friendly system that still makes customers happy, Cove is a sleeper hit.
+If you’re after a budget-friendly system that still makes customers happy, Cove is a sleeper hit.
+And you can't do better than Abode if you want a security system that works with all your smart home devices (even Apple Home).

 Compare the best home security systems